zagui440s/personalCP/6Django/Day2/part-II/Intro-to-Django-Associations/README.md

 >>> exit()
 ```

 > Perfect, now we have a pokemon Model and a move Model with a move instance.
-Lets create some associations!
+Let's create some associations!

 ## Creating Model Association